-When do I need a permit to move over dimensional farm equipment?
+When DO I need a permit to move farm equipment?

-When do I not need a permit to transport machinery?
+When DON’T I need a permit to transport machinery?

 What if my machinery is over the maximum size limits for annual permits?

 Single trip permits are available if machinery exceeds the maximum size limits up to an unlimited amount.
-If over 7.3m in width, route approval is required if travel involves a designated highway (see: Table B below).
-If over 5.18m in height, permits are subject to clearance of vertical structures and utilities (ex power lines).
+If over 7.3m in width, route approval is required.
+If over 5.18 m in height, permits are subject to clearance of vertical structures and utilities (ex. power lines).

 Which highways are classified as designated highways?

-All designated highways are outlined in Table B. Highways not listed in Table B are non designated highways.
+All designated highways are outlined in the fact sheet below.
+All highways not listed in the fact sheet below are non-designated highways.

 If the machinery is partially loaded on a dolly, and is also running on its own wheels, it is considered towed farm equipment, and follows the permit guidelines for towed farm equipment.